You are here

 Prelingually Deafened - individual who is either born deaf or who lost his or her hearing early in childhood, before acquiring language.

-Presbycusis - loss of hearing that gradually occurs because of changes in the inner or middle ear in individuals as they grow older.
+Presbycusis - loss of hearing that gradually occurs because of changes in the inner ear in individuals as they grow older.

 Prosody - the rhythm, speed, pitch, and tone of spoken language.